 e. ascertain and ensure that the Company has an adequate and functional vigilmechanism.

-The policy of the Company on appointment and remuneration of Directors as formulated byNomination and Remuneration Committee includes criteria for determining quali cationspositive attributes independence of directors and remuneration for the directors andother perspective as laid flow n under section 178 of the Companies Act 2013 and SEBI LODRRegulations 2015.
+The policy of the Company on appointment and remuneration of Directors as formulated byNomination and Remuneration Committee includes criteria for determining qualificationspositive attributes independence of directors and remuneration for the directors andother perspective as laid down under section 178 of the Companies Act 2013 and SEBI LODRRegulations 2015.

 As per the policy the Company should have optimum combination of executive andnon-executive directors with at least one woman director.
 As on 31st March 2017 theBoard consists of 8 Directors of which 6 are Non-Executive Directors including one womanindependent director.
 The Chairman being the Non-Executive Promoter Director your companycomprises of 4 Independent Director which is one-half of the total number of directors.

-In accordance with the provisions of section 134(5) of the Companies Act 2013 yourDirectors hereby con firm:
+In accordance with the provisions of section 134(5) of the Companies Act 2013 yourDirectors hereby confirms:

-(b) that the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year ended 31st March 2017 and of the loss of the company for that period;
+(b) that the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year ended 31st March 2018 and of the loss of the company for that period;

 (c) that the directors has taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;